South Florida Bulls men's basketball

-The South Florida Bulls men's basketball team represents the University of South Florida in NCAA Division I basketball competition, where they are currently a member of the American Athletic Conference.
-They are currently led by interim head coach Larry Dixon, who was appointed after Brian Gregory was fired following the 2022–23 season.
-The Bulls play their home games at the Yuengling Center on USF's campus in Tampa, Florida.
-USF has reached the NCAA Division I men's basketball tournament 3 times in their history (1990, 1992, and 2012), with their best finish coming in 2012 when they made the round of 32.
+The South Florida Bulls men's basketball team represents the University of South Florida in NCAA Division I basketball competition, where they are currently a member of the American Conference.
+Bryan Hodgson is the head coach after Amir Abdur-Rahim died unexpectedly.
+The Bulls play their home games at the 10,500 seat Yuengling Center on USF's campus in Tampa, Florida.
+USF has won two conference championships and has reached the NCAA Division I men's basketball tournament 3 times in their history (1990, 1992, and 2012), with their best finish coming in 2012 when they made the round of 32.

 History

 Testing (1970–71)

 Before men's basketball became an official sport at USF, Athletic Director Dick Bowers and President John S. Allen approved of a freshman only squad to test the feasibility of bringing men's basketball to the University of South Florida.
 They played against freshman teams from other universities in the state as well as junior colleges.
-The team was a roaring success and won in their first ever game on December 4, 1970, against the University of Florida.
+The team was a roaring success and won in their first game on December 4, 1970, against the University of Florida.
 The 1970–71 team finished with a 19–4 record and their popularity led to the approval of the varsity team.
 The 1970 USF basketball team is not listed the team media guide and 1971 is listed as the official founding of USF basketball, but this team was an integral part in helping the team that exists today come to be.